Superannuation is a highly tax effective way of investing to accumulate wealth for retirement.

 Superannuation can be used to fund insurance premiums for life, total and permanent disability (TPD) and income protection insurance.

-- Whether to open a new SMSF and whether to close an existing SMSF
+- Whether to open a new SMSF (only in very limited circumstances do we advise this) and whether to close an existing SMSF,

 Investing through superannuation conveys a number of advantages, namely:

-- employer/personal contributions to a superannuation fund suffer tax at 15% compared with the marginal tax rates that would apply if the funds contributed were paid as salary or wages;
+- employer/personal contributions to a superannuation fund suffer tax at 15% compared with the marginal tax rates that would apply if the funds contributed were paid as salary or wages and

 - benefits paid after age 60 or to a financial dependent on earlier death are tax free and